 |Quality of Work||Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.|

-- Students will develop a fundamental understanding of the principles of microbiology and the necessary skills for a professional career in microbiology
+- Develop a fundamental understanding of the principles of microbiology and the necessary skills for a professional career in microbiology

-- Students will apply the scientific method to questions.
-They will formulate a hypothesis, gather data, and analyze that data to assess the degree to which their work supports the hypothesis.
+- Apply the scientific method to questions.
+Formulate a hypothesis, gather data, and analyze that data to assess the degree to which their work supports the hypothesis.

-- Students will demonstrate proficiency in the techniques used in microbiology and an ability to critically analyze data and integrate ideas for problem solving
+- Demonstrate proficiency in the techniques used in microbiology and an ability to critically analyze data and integrate ideas for problem solving

-- Students will be able to access the primary and secondary literature and, in combination with their own findings, effectively communicate their ideas both orally and in written form.
+- Access the primary and secondary literature and, in combination with their own findings, effectively communicate their ideas both orally and in written form.

-- Students will learn about and demonstrate personal and professional ethics.
+- Learn about and demonstrate personal and professional ethics.

 Sample MICROBIOLOGY Four-Year Plan